ryandeussing/jimhopper/_recovered-memories/personal-questions.md

 Only after establishing a solid foundation of understanding, self-regulation skills, and safety and stability in one's life should one decide – freely, thoughtfully, mindful of the dangers – whether or not to focus on memories of abuse in order to, for example, place them into a larger understanding of one's life and identity.
 In fact, once such a foundation is in place, some people realize that thinking and talking about their abuse memories is not necessary to achieve their life goals, and that those memories are no longer of interest to them.
 (And sometimes people need to educate their therapists about this!)

-For those who do need to focus on abuse memories, or decide that this could be helpful, making sense of what happened and how it fits into one's life story is part of a <u>second</u> stage of recovery, sometimes referred to as 'remembrance and mourning.' ('Mourning' refers to working through grief about the remembered abuse and its negative effects, grief about good experiences one didn't have and, for some, grief about not even being able to remember important experiences.
+For those who do need to focus on abuse memories, or decide that this could be helpful, making sense of what happened and how it fits into one's life story is part of a *second* stage of recovery, sometimes referred to as 'remembrance and mourning.' ('Mourning' refers to working through grief about the remembered abuse and its negative effects, grief about good experiences one didn't have and, for some, grief about not even being able to remember important experiences.
 However, this may not be necessary either.)

 It is true that, for some people, focusing on the contents of abuse memories, including recovered memories, can be part of a second stage of the healing process.
 (Again, for some people this may not be necessary and may not be something they are interested in doing.)
 For those who do choose to explore their memories, several important cautionary points should be kept in mind: